 17. Governing Law.
 This Agreement shall be governed by, and construed in accordance with, the laws of the State of New York without giving effect to the conflict of laws rules thereof.

 18 Severability.
 If any provision hereof is invalid or unenforceable in any jurisdiction, then, to the fullest extent permitted by law, (a) the other provisions hereof shall remain in full force and effect in such jurisdiction, and (b) the invalidity or unenforceability of any provision hereof in any jurisdiction shall not affect the validity or enforceability of such provision in any other jurisdiction.
+Furthermore, if any provision hereof is deemed invalid or unenforceable, ENA and ET Gas shall negotiate in good faith to reach agreement on mutually commercially acceptable substitute or supplemental terms and conditions for the purpose of securing to each the benefit of the bargain hereof to the extent reasonably possible.

 19. Conflicts and Inconsistencies.
 In the event of any conflict or inconsistency between this Agreement and any of the Underlying Master Agreements (where defined) or the Master Netting Agreement concerning the matters set forth in this Agreement, the provisions of this Agreement shall govern.